agivney/simplebase/Readme.md

 }

 ```

+Ver 0.3.34

+-Added the save_database_every() function as an option so that it will only save the database every # cycles.
+This
+can reduce writes significantly in highly demanding situations.
+Please read the docs for the caviats.
+-I added a file 5 milisecond sleep when a file lock is encounted, this reduces locking and frees up things so that
+a save can occurr.
+I did this since my file hammer testing was occasionally failing, since the write lock loop could
+not breath and free things up.
+This measure appears to who have resolved this issue.
+I would strong advise upgrading to
+this version.

+Ver 0.3.33

+-Reverted back to the original length function as records were being skipped.

+Ver 0.3.32

+-Fixed an inacuracy in the length() function which could cause in inacurate result after a live delete.
+-Added some more functions to the test suite.

+Pre 0.3.32

 This latest release adds some minor breaking changes but I considered them important.
 The first is that file locking has been introduced for reading and saving, this means the fs2 crate is now used.
 I also added a hammer test, that hammers the database with 50 saves running on 2 threads simultanously (I tested it with 500 saves on my own computer on 2 simultaneous tests) to make sure the file locking is effective and that no database corruption was occuring under threaded conditions.
 It passes.

 The second is that if a database.get_record(23423) is made, and the record does not exist, a "None" is now returned instead of an empty string.
 I also added a few more functions to the test suite.

-Ver 0.3.32

--Fixed an inacuracy in the length() function which could cause in inacurate result after a live delete.
--Added some more functions to the test suite.

-Ver 0.3.33

--Reverted back to the original length function as records were being skipped.